 COVID-19 and Breastfeeding

-Additionally, there have been no reports of mothers with COVID-19 passing it to their newborn via breast milk.
+Additionally, there have been no reports of mothers with COVID-19 passing it to their newborns via breast milk.
 For most infections, it’s recommended that infected mothers continue to breastfeed their babies because the milk contains helpful antibodies and other immune proteins.
-The CDC recommends that mothers with coronavirus continue to provide breast milk to their babies, while taking the following precautions to prevent spreading the virus:
+The CDC recommends that mothers with coronavirus continue to provide breast milk to their babies while taking the following precautions to prevent spreading the virus:

 - Wash your hands before touching and feeding your baby.